 Position the new toilet and press the bowl on the flange.
 You might also need to tighten the nuts until the unit sits firmly in the right position.
 Then, install caps on the washers and remove any excess sealant.
 Now, you only need to install the tank.

-First, insert rubber grommets into the holes of the tank and insert bolts.
-Next, install the large gasket at the bottom of the tank and tighten the nuts until the tank is even against the bowl surface.
+Firstly, insert rubber grommets into the holes of the tank and insert bolts.
+Then, install the large gasket at the bottom of the tank and tighten the nuts until the tank is even against the bowl surface.
 Finally, install the seat according to the manual, and that’s it!

 Owner’s Opinion and Feedback